We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 There are several types of reverse mortgages.
 The most popular type is the Home Equity Conversion Mortgage (HECM), which is the government’s version of a reverse mortgage.
 It’s insured by the Federal Housing Administration and, depending on the lender, can sometimes be used to purchase another property.

-There are also proprietary reverse mortgages, which are programs unique to the private lenders that offer them.
+There are also proprietary reverse mortgages, also known as jumbo loans, which are programs unique to the private lenders that offer them.
 They may allow for younger borrowers, large loan amounts or less equity.
-Many lenders that offer these options allow for ages as low as 55 and loan amounts of up to $4 million.
-Sometimes, these are called jumbo reverse mortgages.
+Many lenders that offer these options allow borrowers as young as 55 and loan amounts of up to $4 million.

 Finally, there are single-purpose reverse mortgages.
 As the name suggests, these can only be used for a designated purpose, such as paying for home repairs.
 They’re typically offered by state and local governments.